 Almost instantly I noticed the tingling in my lips and issues with my throat.
 I was analysing them as she was talking, but I wasn’t able to listen to her.
 I was second-guessing myself about whether I was having an allergic reaction, or if it was just that I’d had some kind of spice after a week of not eating, and my body just wasn’t used to it.

 After about a minute there was a break in the conversation, and I told her I thought I was having a reaction.
-Poor Steffi had been with me two months prior when I had taken a bite of a cinnamon roll that I hadn't suspected to have peanuts in.
-I almost died on her lap in the back of a strangers car, so she knew what she was in for if I was having a reaction.
+Poor Steffi had been with me two months prior when I had taken a bite of a cinnamon roll that I hadn’t suspected to have peanuts in.
+I almost died on her lap in the back of a strangers car after that.
+So she knew what she was in for if I was having a reaction.

 Her face dropped and she turned to me saying we had to go to the hospital.
 While she went running off to find someone to take us, I walked down to my room to get my Epi-pen, passport and bag.
 There was a friend in my room, and I told him I would be going to the hospital and what had happened.
 He asked if I wanted him to come, and I said it would be handy to have someone who spoke Hindi with me.